duckietown/duckietown-lx/dd21-ukf-lx/README.md

     dts code workbench --sim

-There will be two URLs popping up to open in your browser: one is the direct view of the simulated environment.
-The other is VNC and only useful for some exercises, follow the instructions in the notebooks to see if you need to access VNC.
+There will be a URL popping up to open in your browser: it is a VNC environment which you can access from your browser.

-This simulation test is just that, a test.
-Don't trust it fully.

 ## Hand-in

-Use this [link](https://classroom.github.com/a/9CaMl5yD) to generate a Github repo for this project.
-Clone the directory to your computer `git clone https://github.com/h2r/project-ukf-2020-yourGithubName.git`.

 Commit and push your changes before the assignment is due.
 This will allow us to access the files you pushed to Github and grade them accordingly.
 If you commit and push after the assignment deadline, we will use your latest commit as your final submission, and you will be marked late.